Stew-McD/T-reX_Publication/reviews/external/JRC-review/T-reX_publication_revision.md

 This paragraph has been changed to make a more specific reference to the existing LCA methods (such as the Crustal Scarcity Indicator) that are described initially in the introduction (lines X-Y).
 The textual connection was lost due to restructuring.

-“Lines 251-253: T-reX does not calculate impacts, so what do you mean with”including non-direct impacts on the market such as co-production of other materials”?“
+“Lines 251-253: T-reX does not calculate impacts, so what do you mean with ”including non-direct impacts on the market such as co-production of other materials”?“

 The word “impacts” has been replaced with “effects” to avoid confusion (line X).

 “Lines 255-257: are you referring to the cases where the mining of one material is done together with the extraction of another material?
 Please say more explicitly the situations are you referring to.”

-As you suggest, this is one example of such a situation.
+“Lines 258-260: where exactly can the reader see this aspect in sub-section 3.2?”

 This paragraph has been revised to improve clarity and specificity (lines X-Y).

-“Lines 258-260: where exactly can the reader see this aspect in sub-section 3.2?”

-XXX - THIS IS BECAUSE WE LEFT OUT THE NICKLE EXAMPLE - XXX ooooops
+As the reviewer suggests, co-production is one example of such a situation.
+It was previously intended to include a more detailed exploration of this through the example of nickle metal production, however, due to space constraints, this data will not be in the main section of the manuscript, but will be in the supplementary material.

-“Line 260 and line 382:”substitution”: substitution of what?“
+“Line 260 and line 382: ”substitution”: substitution of what?“

-The term “substitution” here refers to the subtraction of co-products from the system in question (those which are not the functional unit) using the standard methodology prescribed by ISO XXXXX
+This has been clarified in the text to be more explicit.
+The term “substitution” here refers to the subtraction of co-products from the system in question (those which are not the functional unit) using the standard LCA methodology.

 “Lines 289 and 290: LT stays for what?”